kaustubhgupta/IPUResultAndroidApp/README.md

 - Python-to-android
 - android-sdk
 - REST API
-- JWT Authentication

 ## Note:
-*Currently the app doesn'nt work well in android and will crash at the startup.
+~~Currently the app doesn'nt work well in android and will crash at the startup.
 It will work perfectly as a windows and IOS app.
-I am working to fix android deployment part and hopefully the app will be available on Google Playstore soon :-)*
+I am working to fix android deployment part and hopefully the app will be available on Google Playstore soon :-)~~

+The App is now converted into APK!
+Try it on here:

 ## Want to contribute?
 Raise an issue and if it is worth noting then we will work as a team :-)